sherifscript/sherifscript.github.io/1intraday-trading-energy-storage-systems.md

     <li>The maximum number of cycles per 24-hour time horizon (2.5)</li>
 </ol>

+The [theoretical background of the project](https://github.com/sherifscript/EnergyStorageIntradayTrading/blob/main/Energy%20Markets%20Challenge.pdf) explains the each of the basic constraints and the dynnamics of energy storage systems.
 With that out of the way, let's get to it!

 <h3>Solution</h3>
 First things first!